 You can help a girl achieve her dream.

-The high graduation rates achieved by Pratham students over the past few years prove that a little effort can make a real impact in educating girls in underserved communities. $500 enrolls one student in our 12-month program to complete her secondary school education.
+The high graduation rates achieved by Pratham students in recent years prove that a little effort can make a real impact in educating girls in underserved communities. $300 enrolls one student in our 12-month program to complete her secondary school education.
 Donate and make a difference.